Krakow travel guide

 While most tourists to Poland stick to the cities and content

-themselves with the wonderful cultural sights that can be
+themselves with the wonderful cultural experiences in the old towns

 A land of snow-capped peaks, tall pine trees, vast green meadows and a rich array of native flora and fauna, the Bieszczady area is not only gorgeous, but offers plenty of well-maintained hiking and mountain biking trails, many of them wending their way through the UNESCO East Carpathian Biosphere Reserve.
 Animal lovers should look out for the lynxes, bears and wolves that can be found in the mountains.